Skip to main content

 Errors & Troubleshooting

-• invalid_model, invalid_voice, unsupported_format, invalid_sample_rate: Verify model, voice, format, and required sample_rate for pcm16.
+• invalid_model, invalid_voice, unsupported_format: Verify model, voice, and response_format.

 • input_too_long: Reduce length; split long text into chunks and stitch audio client-side.